 Copyright © REM · Consult

 One Region – One Future.
 EmpInno at the Strategy Forum of the EUSBSRDuring the snowy days of 8th and 9th November 2016 the EU Strategy for the Baltic Sea Region (EUSBSR) held its Strategy Forum in Stockholm, Sweden.
 1300 participants came together for two days to discuss about a “Vision 2030 for the Baltic Sea Region”.
 The EmpInno project used the opportunity to exchange with related initiatives, to network with the project´s target groups and discuss about smart specialisation issues across European regions.
 Contributing to the Policy Area Innovation of the EUSBSR, a slideshow introduced the approach and key facts of the EmpInno project in the “Creative Lounge” where most participants assembled during the breaks and networking slots.
-A documentation of the inspiring sessions and valuable thematic input can be found here.

 Copyright © Melker Dahlstrand

 EmpInno Session at the Innovation Conference “Baltic Dynamics"

 The EmpInno project organised the session “Empowering for innovation and growth in cities and regions” at the 21st International Conference on Innovation “Baltic Dynamics 2016 – Innovation and Technology Convergence Strategy for Smart Growth" on 15th September 2016 in Riga, Latvia.
 Among others, associated organisations and project partners from Denmark, Finland and Germany presented their local and regional activities related to the implementation of the RIS3, gave an overview of the project approach and discussed with the participants.
 The Baltic Dynamics conference was attended by about 150 participants representing the project´s target groups from more than 10 countries, including Mr. Markku Markkula, the President of the European Committee of the Regions.